CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.2.1 General ICS Component.md

 ### 2 3 Unsafe system configuration

 The standard configuration of ICS components is often designed to allow the components to function properly and be easy to commission.
 Security mechanisms often do not play a sufficient role.
 By default, all services, protocols, and ports are often turned on and remain active even when they are not in use.
-Likewise, default permissions often remain unchanged.
+Likewise, preset permissions often remain unchanged.
 It is easy for attackers to take over and manipulate such components.
 It is also possible for an attacker to exploit the insecure system configuration to use the ICS component as a starting point for further attacks.
 As a result, business-critical information can flow away or the entire operation of the institution can be affected.

 ### 2 4 Insufficient user and authorization management